fdac25/news/README.md

 # News CS445/545 09:45AM-11:00AM 	MKB-524

+# Class on Oct 30: no remote participation
+ - Complete MP2 Task 4
+ - Introduce MP3

+# Class on Oct 28: optional in-person
+ - Work on MP2 Task 3
+ - Work on team project: Please make sure you document your work via issues/artifacts in your team repo
+ - Questions, consultations

+# Class on Oct 23: no remote participation
+ - Introduced MP2 Task 4
+ - Complete MP2 Task 3

+# Class on Oct 21: optional in-person
+ - Work on MP2 Task 3
+ - Work on team project: Please make sure you document your work via issues/artifacts in your team repo
+ - Questions, consultations

+# Class on Oct 16: no remote participation
+ - Introduced MP2 Task 3
+ - Complete MP2 Task 2

+# Class on Oct 14: no lecture, no in-person
+ - Work on MP2 Task 2
+ - Work on team project: Please make sure you document your work via issues/artifacts in your team repo

+# Class on Oct 9: no remote participation
+ - Introduced MP2 Task 2
+ - Complete MP2 Task 1

 # Class on Oct 2: no remote participation
  - Introduced MP2
  - Finish class project proposal, [see instructions](https://github.com/fdac25/FinalProjectPitches/blob/master/README.md)